Skip To Content

 — Nevenka Vrdoljak, managing director, Chief Investment Office, Merrill and Bank of America Private Bank

 And there’s another factor you may not have considered: gender.
 According to Nevenka Vrdoljak, a managing director for the Chief Investment Office, Merrill and Bank of America Private Bank, women may want to stick closer to the lower end of the 3% to 5% withdrawal range to maximize their income because they tend to live longer than men.
-If it’s looking like your income won’t be quite enough to support the retirement you’ve envisioned, says Vrdoljak, you might consider delaying claiming Social Security, adjusting your spending rate or working longer to bring in more income.
+If it’s looking like your income won’t be quite enough to support the retirement you’ve envisioned, says Vrdoljak, you might consider delaying claiming Social Security as long as possible until age 70, adjusting your spending rate or working longer to bring in more income.

 Let your investments work a little harder for you.
 “Some investors tend to play it too safe as they begin retirement,” says Vrdoljak.
 Taking the cautious path often means putting money in lower-risk — but also lower-yielding — investments such as bonds, CDs, money market funds and Treasury bills.
 “But over a retirement of 30 or more years, a portfolio that's all cash and bonds can barely keep up with inflation or the likelihood of rising health costs,” says Anil Suri, a managing director for the Chief Investment Office, Merrill and Bank of America Private Bank.

-**Assumes that a 65-year-old female spends 3% of her wealth the first year of retirement and increases this spending in line with inflation in subsequent years.
+**Assumes that a 65-year-old female spends 3.5% of her wealth the first year of retirement and increases this spending in line with inflation in subsequent years (based on CIO inflation assumption of 2.8%).
 These withdrawals are taken at the end of each year, at which time the portfolio is rebalanced.
+Planning horizon assumptions 30 years.
+Time horizon is measured in years.
+The proxy for U.S. stocks is the S&P 500 Index; for U.S. bonds, the ICE BofA U.S. Broad Market; for cash, the ICE BofA U.S. Treasury Bills 3 months.
 These hypothetical results are for illustrative purposes only and are not meant to represent the past or future performance of any specific investment vehicle.
 Investment return and principal value will fluctuate, and, when redeemed, the investments may be worth more or less than their original cost.
-Source: Analysis by the Chief Investment Office, April 5, 2022.
+Source: Analysis by the Chief Investment Office, May 2023.

 Anil Suri headshot “Over a retirement of 30 or more years, a portfolio that's all cash and bonds can barely keep up with inflation or the likelihood of rising health costs.”